German Colors – Learn All Color Names + Free PDF Guide

 Do German color adjectives change based on the noun?

-Yes, color adjectives in German must agree with the gender, case, and number of the noun they describe.
+Yes, German color adjectives must agree with the gender, case, and number of the noun they describe.
+For example: ein rotes Auto (a red car).

 Are there compound color words in German?

 Yes.
-For example, “hellblau” means light blue and “dunkelgrün” means dark green.
+Compound color words are common.
+For example, hellblau means light blue, and dunkelgrün means dark green.

 Is “pink” used in German or is there another word?

-“Pink” is used in German too, but “rosa” is the more traditional word for light pink.
+Pink is commonly used in German, but rosa is a more traditional and softer term for light pink.